UMANG2707/EC2-Ubuntu-GUI/README.md

 ### step 3 Add GUI options to Ubuntu

 - Followe given Comands to add GUI option in ubuntu.
+- Check For update and install upgrads run follwing command.
+  >> sudo apt update &&  sudo apt upgrade

+- We will connecting using windows remote desktop, edit the ssds_config file in your linux instance for allowing password authantication.
+  >> sudo sed -i 's/^PasswordAuthentication no/PasswordAuthentication yes/' /etc/ssh/sshd_config

+- Restart SSH daemon to make this change.
+  >> sudo /etc/init.d/ssh restart

+- To gain root privileges and set password for ubuntu user for security.
+  >> sudo passwd ubuntu

+- Install xrdp tool for desktop environment (Virtual Network Computer).
+  >> sudo apt install xrdp xfce4 xfce4-goodies tightvncserver

+- Make xfce4 default window manager for Remote Desktop Connection.
+  >> echo xfce4-session$ /home/ubuntu/.xsession  ##### NOTE: Replace the $ with the Greater Than Sign

+- Copy .xsession to the /etc/skel folder so xfce4 is set as default window manager for any new user account.
+  >> sudo cp /home/ubuntu/.xsession /etc/skel

+- Run sed command to allow changing of the host port you will connect to.
+  >> sudo sed -i '0,/-1/s//ask-1/' /etc/xrdp/xrdp.ini

+- Restar xrdp service.
+  >> sudo service xrdp restart

 ### step 4 Configure PuTTY to Tunnel RDP traffic